griffithlab/VAtools/docs/vcf_expression_annotator.rst

 expression software used, the transcript identifiers might contain version numbers.
 To add transcript version numbers to your VEP annotation, use the ``--transcript_version`` when running VEP.
-You can also use the ``--ignore-transcript-version`` flag of the VCF Expression Annotator to ignore the transcript version when finding the matching entry in your expression file.
+You can also use the ``--ignore-ensembl-id-version`` flag of the VCF Expression Annotator to ignore the version of Ensembl gene and transcript IDs when finding the matching entry in your expression file.

 The VCF Expression Annotator also accepts a custom tab-delimited (TSV) file input for the